dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

 It can get setup either for acknowledgements (`ack_p=1`) or no acknwledgements (`ack_p=0`) but not both.

-   0. `ack_p=0`: for this you only have to enable pipe 1.
+   -  `ack_p=0`: for this you only have to enable pipe 1.
       No other pipe should be enabled.
-This is used by the first test `1-one-way-no-ack.c` which sends bytes with no retransmissions from a server to a client.

-   1. `ack_p=1`: for this you will have to enable both pipe 0 and pipe 1.
+   - `ack_p=1`: for this you will have to enable both pipe 0 and pipe 1.
       This is used by a test `1-one-way-ack.c` which sends a 4 byte value back and forth between the client and the server.

 You'll want to make sure that the output after running each test program matches up.

+Cheat code:
+   - If you get stuck you can use `nrf_dump` to print the values we set the device too and make sure you set them to the same thing.
+     It should be the case that if you change default values that both still agree!

-When you swap in your `nrf_init`, both tests should work.
+When you swap in your `nrf_init`, all the tests should still pass.

 --------------------------------------------------------------------------------
 #### Part 2: Implement `nrf-driver.c:nrf_tx_send_noack`.